Configure Logical Volumes on Oracle Linux

 Grow the VG and LV

-Add an additional disk or partition to the VG and resize the LV.
+Add a disk or partition to the Volume Group and resize the Logical Volume.

 Add Another Disk to a VG